Klika-Tech/nucleo-azure-iot-demo/aws/README.md

 Open the AWS IoT console and create the following resources (click on "Create a resource" button):

 1. **Thing**.
 Name is the only required parameter here.
-Name the thing whatever you like (i.e. Nucleo).
+Set it to "Nucleo".
 The thing will reflect the Nucleo board status.
 1. **Policy**.
 The policy defines access rules for the thing.
 Give it any name and set the parameters:
   - Action: `iot:*`
   - Resource: `*`